jae-the-castaway/calculator-app-main/README.md

 <h1 align="center">Responsive Calculator with Multiple Themes </h1>

 ![thumbnail](./design/thumbnail.png)
-This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).
+It's a calculator app with multiple themes using pure CSS and JavaScript.

 ## Table of contents

 - [Overview](#overview)